Minimal models for K\"ahler threefolds: Contractions of extremal rays

-we can suppose, up to replacing $\alpha$ by some positive multiple, that $-N(K_X)+\alpha$ is strictly positive on this cone.
-Hence $-N(K_X)+\alpha$ is strictly positive on $\NAX$.
-Thus we know by Corollary \ref{corollarykaehlerform} that $-N(K_X)+\alpha$ is a K\"ahler class, i.e. we have
+we can suppose, up to replacing $\alpha$ by some positive multiple, that $-K_X+\alpha$ is strictly positive on this cone.
+Hence $-K_X+\alpha$ is strictly positive on $\NAX$.
+Thus we know by Corollary \ref{corollarykaehlerform} that $-K_X+\alpha$ is a K\"ahler class.
+Since $\alpha$ is the sum of a pseudoeffective class and a K\"ahler class, it is big (i.e. lies in the interior of the cone generated by pseudoeffective classes).
+Since $\alpha$ is nef this implies that $\alpha^3>0$.